ssborbis/ContextSearch-web-ext/README.md

-# ContextSearch-web-ext
+# ContextSearch web-ext

-Context menu search web-ext for FF 57+
+Temporary addon for context searching in FF 57+ until an API is added
+## What it does

+Displays a context menu for selected text to search using a chosen engine
+## What it shows

+* search engines